Dark Kingdom: Kunzite

 In the live-action series, Kunzite is first introduced in the form of an amnesiac man named Shin, whom Usagi attempts to befriend.
 His memories are restored by Beryl, causing him to be a ruthless and powerful warrior.
 His efforts to reawaken Metaria are largely motivated by a desire for personal gain, and he is dismissive to Beryl, sometimes to the point of insubordination.
 He mostly works with her toward their shared goals, and he also transforms Sailor Mercury into Dark Mercury.
 Kunzite is awakened early on to the memory that Endymion was his master in his previous life, but he feels extreme contempt for the prince, believing he betrayed the Four Kings of Heaven in ages past and left them for dead.
 Eventually, at the cost of his life, he saves Endymion from an attack by Jadeite and professes his loyalty to the prince.

 In Sailor Moon Crystal, Kunzite turns off Tokyo's power to provoke Minako into attacking him.
 However, he flees with Mamoru and is rejoined by the other Four Kings of Heaven.
 In his past life, he was the love interest of Sailor Venus, a fact which Venus desperately tries to remind him of each time they face off.
-In his last moment prior to being killed by Metaria, he manages to briefly acknowledge that he returns Venus's love.
+In his last moment prior to being killed by Metaria along with the other Kings of Heaven, he manages to briefly acknowledge that he returns Venus's love.

 In the original Japanese series, he is voiced by Kazuyuki Sogabe until episode 44 of Sailor Moon, and by Eiji Takemoto in all media following Sailor Moon Crystal.
-In the DIC English adaptation, his name was changed to "Malachite" and he is voiced by Denis Akiyama, with John Stocker as a stand-in.
-In the Viz Media English adaptation, his voice is supplied by Patrick Seitz.
-In the live-action series he is portrayed by Akira Kubodera (1977-2020), and he was portrayed in the stage musicals by Yūta Mochizuki, Ryuji Kasahara, Hideka Asano, and Miki Kawasaki.
+In the DIC English adaptation, his name was changed to "Malachite" and he is voiced by Denis Akiyama with John Stocker as a stand-in during a clip show in Sailor Moon R. In the Viz Media English adaptation, his voice is supplied by Patrick Seitz.
+In the live-action series, he is portrayed by Akira Kubodera.
+Kunzite was portrayed in the stage musicals by Yūta Mochizuki, Ryuji Kasahara, Hideka Asano, and Miki Kawasaki.

 Servants

 Prince Endymion

-In the manga, the first anime adaptation, and Sailor Moon Crystal, Beryl discovers that Mamoru Chiba is the reincarnated Prince Endymion after being revived by a fragment of the Silver Crystal that entered his body.
+In the manga, the original anime adaptation, and Sailor Moon Crystal, Beryl discovers that Mamoru Chiba is the reincarnated Prince Endymion after being revived by a fragment of the Silver Crystal that entered his body.
 Beryl uses her magic to turn him into a thrall of the Dark Kingdom and has him assume the identity of Endou to aid her in her scheme to locate the Sailor Guardians' base and steal the Silver Crystal.
 Sailor Moon manages to break Beryl's hold over Mamoru in the final battle.

 In the live-action series, Endymion willingly takes Queen Metaria into his body in order to kill himself and finish her, but she takes control of his body until Sailor Moon kills him, defeating Metaria for good and reviving Endymion afterward.